 Overhead ceiling track hoists are incredibly versatile, both in the care needs they can meet and the care environments they can be used in, including private homes, care homes, hospitals, schools, leisure facilities and hygiene rooms.

-The illustrations opposite demonstrate the flexibility of ceiling hoist tracking.
+The illustrations below demonstrate the flexibility of ceiling hoist tracking.
 A straight track can be used to transfer a patient from point A to point B, for example from a wheelchair to the toilet, while track bends and turntables can be installed to reach precise pickup points.

 An XY track, or H track, system is the most adaptable, having a sliding transfer track mounted on two parallel tracks, which enables a patient to be picked up from virtually any point in the room.
 Overhead hoist track can also be taken through doorways, for example to allow transfers between a bedroom and bathroom.